davisgon/isu-corp-reservation-dgonzalez/README.md

 # isu-corp-reservation-dgonzalez
 API Reservation

+**
+ * Expert system of management of reservations of places of interest, this
+ * application is made based on the requirements and points of pain exposed by
+ * the Client.
+As part of the technical test.
+ *
+ * @version 1.00.0
+ * @autor David Gonzalez
+ * @client ISUCorp**

 # Spring Boot, MySQL, JPA, Hibernate Rest API

 Build Restful  API for a reservation application using Spring Boot, Mysql, JPA and Hibernate.